Szade-Organization/BetterCalendar-API/README.md

     >     "version": "0.0.1"
     > }

-    You can also use other methods such as fetch or curl.
+    You can also use other methods such as curl:

-If you want to update or reinstall the app use:
-`./setup --rebuild` or `./setup -r`
-**Warning!
-The previous version will be lost, as this overrides it.**

-There is also a `./setup -h` or `./setup --help` flag for displaying help.
+   `curl -H 'Accept: application/json; indent=4' http://127.0.0.1:8000/api/info`